MarkKozel/CompOrgEText/docs/Assembly/ProgramFlow/index.md

 **{{ $frontmatter.description }}**

+### Terms Used in this Section
+!!!include(TextSnippets/Assembly/ProgramFlow_Terms.md)!!!

 ## Sequential Program Flow
-This is normal program execution. each instruction in order
+This is normal program execution.
+Each instruction in order.

 ## Conditional Program Flow
 Programs can decide, while executing, to jump to a different section of the programs.
-If/Else is a common conditional flow example
+If/Else is a common conditional flow example.

 ## Iterative Program Flow
 Based on some value, a program make execute the same set of instruction several times, until something changes.
-This is seen in loop flows like for-loop and while-loop behavior
+This is seen in loop flows like for-loop and while-loop behavior.